How mnemonics can help a child with dyslexia

 The word “because” was written on the front of a strip of card.
 On the back of the card I wrote the chant out.
 I told a brief story of elephants in a maths lesson to get the imagination going and then asked her to draw an appropriate picture.
 The chant was then “chanted” out loud 10 times.
 She used her fingers to keep count.
 Her eyes widened with delight when she knew she could remember this chant and more importantly could use the chant to spell the word correctly.
 It was a huge success.

 Over the next few weeks I made up over 200 different chants for High Frequency words.
 She learned them all.
-She could now spell over 200 common words that she couldn’t do at all.
+There were now over 200 common words that she could now spell that she previously couldn’t do at all.
 She was able to write sentences that were not full of spelling errors.
 She became energised and excited at her success.
 Her confidence grew.
 She learned other methods in my literacy lessons but nothing was as dramatic as the effects that these chants had on her.

 She is now an adult.
 At school she was considered an underachiever.
 Now, she has completed her Ph.D. having gained a 1st at the end of her degree course.
 The mnemonics kick-started her off on to the path of success.